 - Military retirement pay does not constitute income.

-You know, just because you wish it to be true, does not make it true.
+You know, just because you wish it to be true does not make it true.
 If you're making money, expect it to be taxed and then be pleasantly surprised if you find out it isn't.
 Why do you think HSAs, 529s, and Roth IRAs are so awesome?
-Because those gains actually are tax-free!
+It's because those gains actually are tax-free!
 I think the comment posted on the blog that I mentioned above would fall into this category.

 The Meaning of Certain Terms Used in the Internal Revenue Code